Biography — George Bird (1795–1855)

 Primary Sources

-• Parish Register, Mitcham, Surrey, England — Baptism of George Bird, 1815
+Parish Register, Mitcham, Surrey — Baptism of George Bird (1815).

-• Governor George Simpson — Columbia District Journal, 1824–1825
+Governor George Simpson — Columbia District Journal (1824–1825).

-• Fort Edmonton and Red River parish baptismal and marriage records
+Fort Edmonton and Red River parish records.